stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 1. deserialize the reconstructed consensus bytes as one exact untyped Clarity value;
 2. reserialize it and require byte-for-byte equality;
-3. re-encode its packed record and value-shape descriptor; and
+3. re-encode its packed record and value descriptor; and
 4. require both outputs to equal the stored inputs byte for byte.

 This catches structurally valid but over-general descriptors, non-canonical consensus encodings, and